MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 ## Add Site owners
 Assign a few Site owners to grant administrative privileges to customize the site and training content.
-In order to hide, show, or enable playlists, users will need Site owner permissions to the M365 learning pathways site.
-In order to edit the look, navigation, and site content, users will need Site owner permissions to the SharePoint Success Site.
+In order to hide, show, or enable playlists, users will need Site owner or Site member permissions to the M365 learning pathways site.
+In order to edit the look, navigation, and site content, users will need Site owner or Site member permissions to the SharePoint Success Site.

-**Add Site owners to both sites**
+**Add Site owners or members to both sites**

 1. From the site select **Settings**, then select **Site permissions**.
 2. Select **Advanced Permission Settings**.
-3. Select **Site owners**.
+3. Select **Site owners** or **Site members**
-4. Select **New > Add users to this group**, and then add the people you want to be Site owners.
+4. Select **New > Add users to this group**, and then add the people you want to be Site owners or Site members.
 5. Include a link to **Explore the site** in the sharing message, and then select **Share**.